mreg-archive/httpio/README.md

 The request object contains the following public properties: `headers`, `cookies`, `query`, `body`.
 Each property is a `Laundromat` instance.

-Reading from a laundromat always includes validation the data.
+Reading from a laundromat always includes validating the data.
 This can be done by using a `filter_var` filter.

     $acceptHeader = $request->headers->get('accept', FILTER_SANITIZE_STRING);